Psalter: Week III

 45 It is written in the prophets, `And they shall all be taught by God.'
 Every one who has heard and learned from the Father comes to me.

 46 Not that any one has seen the Father except him who is from God; he has seen the Father.

 47 Truly, truly, I say to you, he who believes has eternal life.

 48 I am the bread of life.

-49 Your fathers did eat manna in the desert, and are dead.
+49 Your fathers ate the manna in the wilderness, and they died.

-50 This is the bread which cometh down from heaven; that if any man eat of it, he may not die.
+50 This is the bread which comes down from heaven, that a man may eat of it and not die.